treweathers/Data_Structures/Midterm Prep/Lab_Summary.md

 # ZyLabs Guide

-That's a great approach!
 For complex programming assignments, especially those involving pre-existing data structure code, the setup and planning phase is crucial.
-You're right—it's more than just understanding the data structure; it's about understanding the **layers of interaction** between the application logic (`Main` class) and the data structure (`OrdArray`, `LinkList`, etc.) class.
+It's more than just understanding the data structure; it's about understanding the **layers of interaction** between the application logic (`Main` class) and the data structure (`OrdArray`, `LinkList`, etc.) class.
 Here is a structured guide on how to approach layered programming assignments like the ones you've shared.

 ***